Signature gatherers forced to take hiatus

 The virus has stolen the primary canvassing period from independent candidates and ballot initiative groups who rely on public events and warmer weather in early spring to gather signatures of registered voters to gain access to the ballot.

-In interviews this week, canvassing group leaders said they are concerned, but for the most part, remained hopeful that petitioning will be able to continue in time to gather enough signatures before the July 3 deadline to submit them to the office of Secretary of State John Thurston for validation.
+In interviews this week, canvassing group leaders said they are concerned, but for the most part, remained hopeful that petitioning will be able to continue in time to gather enough signatures prior to the July 3 deadline to submit them to Arkansas Secretary of State John Thurston for validation.

-Arkansas Voters First hopes to place a proposed constitutional amendment on the November ballot that would create a new commission that would be responsible for legislative and congressional redistricting every 10 years.
-The group won't be gathering signatures until "the world returns to normal," said spokesman George Shelton.
+Arkansas Voters First hopes to place a proposed constitutional amendment on the November ballot that would create a new commission charged with legislative and congressional redistricting every 10 years.
+It won't be gathering signatures until "the world returns to normal," said spokesman George Shelton.

 "Obviously, this is a completely unheard of circumstance, so we're working to adjust our strategy," he said.
 "We'll use the next few weeks to make sure our signature gathering operation is completely fine-tuned.
 Once everything is lifted, we want to hit the ground running."

 The start of spring, with its many festivals and large public gatherings, is the primary season for petition drives for initiative groups.
-However, because of the coronavirus, nearly all public gatherings have been canceled, and public-health guidance recommends avoiding close interaction with others, particularly strangers.
+However, because of coronavirus, nearly all public gatherings have been canceled, and public health guidance recommends avoiding close interaction with others, particularly strangers.

 Groups proposing amendment to the Arkansas Constitution have until July 3 to collect at least 89,151 signatures of registered voters to qualify for the Nov.
 3 ballot, according to the secretary of state's office.